curiosity-unlimited/github-copilot-air-pollution-app/README.md

 - `edit-mode` and `agent-mode` branches can be found.
     - If you're working on Edit mode from the course, please checkout to the `edit-mode`.
     - If you're working on Agent mode from the course, please checkout to the `agent-mode`.
 - From there, you can compare your progress with this project, commit-by-commit, step-by-step.
-Just checkout to specific commmit as the Setup section described below.
+Just checkout to specific commit as the Setup section described below.
-- There's also a file named `PROMPTS.md` where you can find all the promtps that are used in this course.
+- There's also a file named `PROMPTS.md` where you can find all the prompts that are used in this course.
+- Secure API key handling using environment variables (.env file)
+- Air quality data retrieval and display for any location worldwide

 ## Setup